 - Screening of stored procedures & queries for usage of system resources (CPU, Memory, etc.)

-- Summary for unused indexes which dropdown insert/update operations on tables in the database. (potential candidates for further deletion)
+- Summary of unused indexes which dropdown insert/update operations on tables in the database. (potential candidates for further deletion)

 - List of out-of-date column statistics (they can be a cause of query performance degradation)